 Medicines, dietary supplements, and over-the-counter (OTC) drugs may be important for our health and well-being, but they can also be a health risk in the home, especially if there are children present.
 Keeping unused or expired medications, whether yours or a loved one’s after their death, creates an unnecessary and avoidable risk of poisoning.

-You may even have medications, especially pain medication, that others may want to steal to use recreationally or sell, which are best disposed of immediately.
+You may even have medications, especially pain medication, that others could steal to use recreationally or sell, which are best disposed of immediately.

 The preferred choice is to find a location that has a drop box or kiosk for your unused medications.